-- ▶ Businesswoman
+- Businesswoman

-- Swedish national, born in 1962
+- · Swedish national, born in 1962

 - Non-executive

 - First elected 2011

 Lilian Biner has senior management experience from retail and consumer goods companies.
-These posts have most recently included Chief Financial Officer and Executive Vice President with Axel Johnson AB in 2007 and Head of Strategic Pricing for Electrolux Major Appliances Europe, a company she joined in 2000 as head of HR and Organisational Development.
+These posts have most recently included Chief Financial Officer and Executive Vice President with Axel Johnson AB, a company building and developing trade and service businesses, in 2007 and Head of Strategic Pricing for Electrolux Major Appliances Europe, a company she joined in 2000 as head of HR and Organisational Development.

-Lilian Biner holds the following mandates in companies that are quoted on an official stock exchange: member of the Boards of LE Lundbergföretagen and Carlsberg A/S.
+Lilian Biner holds the following mandates in companies that are quoted on an official stock exchange: member of the Boards of investment company LE Lundbergföretagen and brewery company Carlsberg A/S and manufacturing and engineering company Alfa Laval.

-She holds the following mandates in companies that are non-quoted: member of the Boards of a-connect (group) ag and Scania AB.
+She holds the following mandates in companies that are non-quoted: member of the Boards of management consulting services a-connect (group) ag, automotive industry company Scania AB and sports supplier LeDap Group AB.